What is Autism?

 Is there a cure?

-While there is no single cure for autism, early intervention in the form of ABA therapy can bring about meaningful and positive change in behaviour for children with autism.
+While there is no single cure for autism, early intervention in the form of EIBI therapy can bring about meaningful and positive change in behaviour for children with autism.

 Find out more about ABAlink services